SPECIAL UNIFORM SITUATIONS

 7. RELIGIOUS HEADGEAR.
-Navy personnel may wear religious headgear while in uniform if the headgear meets the following criteria.
+Navy personnel with an approved religious accommodation per BUPERSINST 1730.11 may wear religious headgear while in uniform if the headgear meets the following criteria.

 c.
-It cannot interfere with the proper wear or functioning of protective clothing or equipment;
+It cannot interfere with the proper wear or functioning of protective clothing or safety or emergency headgear and equipment;

 d.
 It cannot bear any writing, symbols, or pictures;